exercism/java/reference/implementing-a-concept-exercise.md

 - `src/main/java/<slug>.java`. the stub implementation file, which is the starting point for students to work on the exercise.
 - `src/test/java/<slug>Test.java`: the test suite, please use `assertj` to describe assertions instead of those offered by JUnit.
-- `.meta/example/src/main/java/<slug>.java`: an example implementation that passes all the tests.
+- `.meta/exemplar/src/main/java/<slug>.java`: an exemplar implementation that passes all the tests.

 Append to `languages/java/exercises/settings.gradle` the following line: `concept:<slug>`